 - If possible, place your desk so that the window is to the left of it.
 If there is no window, place a mirror there instead.
 It will have the same effect.
 Try to avoid having your back to the door, as this will interfere with your concentration.

 - To make the room more comfortable and inviting, place a plant or wind chime near the window.
-This will help to prevent bad influences from coming in the window, and will bring good luck
+Lucky bamboo and bamboo wind chimes are famously beneficial.
+This will help to prevent bad influences from coming in the window, and will bring good luck.

 Don’t let the bed bugs bite: